 There’s no relationship between any vaccine and autism -autism usually is determined before birth -well before any vaccinations.

 The 1998 study which raised concerns about a possible link between the measles-mumps-rubella (MMR) vaccine and autism was later found to be seriously flawed and fraudulent.
-The paper was subsequently retracted by the journal that published it, and the doctor that published it lost his medical license.
+The paper was subsequently retracted by the journal that published it, and the doctor who published it lost his medical license.

 Vaccine Myth No. 7